How to Flatten JSON Arrays Online: A Complete Guide to Depth Control, Nested Structures, and Output Formatting

 [1, [2, [3, 4]], 5]

-After full flattening, the result is:
+After full flattening, you get:

 [1, 2, 3, 4, 5]